 In all parts of the accounting and reporting process, control activities are continuously carried out to manage the risks the Board considers material for the internal control of the financial statements.
 Control activities include reporting decision processes and decision-making procedures for important decisions on, for example, major investments, inventory levels, measurement of receivables, financing agreements and ongoing contracts.
 Another control activity is the review of financial statements presented.
+An annual follow up of internal controls is also conducted, which is evaluated by the company's auditors and Audit Committee.
 An organisation with a clear allocation of responsibilities and clear procedures and work roles forms the basis of the company's control structure.